Opportunity to shape future of AgriSearch as farmer trustee

 The successful applicant will be actively involved in livestock farming and may have experience of working with the voluntary sector.
 They will be able to demonstrate a strong interest in the NI Agri-Food sector; the challenges it faces and the role that science can play in addressing these.

-General Manager Jason Rankin, pictured, explained: “Trustees have considerable influence over the strategy of an organisation and play an important role in its effectiveness.
-The Trustees are responsible for ensuring that the organisation runs according to its constitution and that the financial management of the organisation is sound.”
+AgriSearch’s Chair Professor Gerry Boyle explained: “Trustees have considerable influence over the strategy of the organisation and play an important role in its effectiveness.
+The Trustees are responsible for ensuring that the organisation operates according to its constitution and that the financial management of the organisation is sound.”

 AgriSearch (The Northern Ireland Agricultural Research and Development Council) is an independent charity incorporated as a company limited by guarantee.
 It was formed in 1997 to help dairy, beef and sheep farmers become directly involved with production-oriented research.
 The funds contributed by farmers to AgriSearch (through a voluntary levy collected by Dairy and Red Meat Processors) are used to commission research that will improve and develop beef, sheep and dairy farming in Northern Ireland.

-“In recent years AgriSearch’s role has grown from mainly being a co-funder of research to taking a much more active role in leading projects and acting as a liaison between researchers, advisors and the industry.
-It now has a pivotal role within the research and knowledge exchange functions for Northern Ireland’s ruminant livestock sector,” continued Jason.
+“In recent years AgriSearch's role has grown from mainly being a co-funder of research to taking a much more active role in leading projects and acting as a liaison between researchers, advisors and the industry.
+It also has a key role in articulating the research and innovation needs of beef, sheep and dairy farmers.
+It now has a pivotal role within the research and knowledge exchange functions for Northern Ireland's ruminant livestock sector,” continued Prof. Boyle

-The role which is voluntary, will be for an initial three-year term and travelling expenses will be paid to attend meetings throughout the year.
+The role which is voluntary, will be for an initial three-year term (commencing at our AGM in late November) and travelling expenses will be paid to attend meetings throughout the year.

 More information can be obtained from the AgriSearch website www.agrisearch.org